Guidelines

 Phenotyping

 Phenotyping is describing the condition.
 For example, chronic bladder pain may be associated with the presence of Hunner’s lesions and glomerulations on cystoscopy, whereas other bladder pain conditions may have a normal appearance on cystoscopy.
 These are two different phenotypes.
 The same is true for irritable bowel syndrome (IBS), which may be sub-divided into that associated primarily with diarrhoea or that with constipation.
-Phenotyping is based upon mechanisms when they are known (e.g., infection, ischaemic, auto-immune, or neuropathic).
-In the absence of well-defined mechanisms, describing the condition by its symptoms, signs and, where possible, by investigations, has been demonstrated to have clinical and research validity in many situations.
+Phenotyping is based upon mechanisms when they are known (e.g. infection, ischaemic, autoimmune or neuropathic).
+In the absence of well-defined mechanisms, characterising the condition by its symptoms and signs, and – where possible – by investigative findings, has shown to have clinical and research validity in many contexts.
 When pain is the main symptom and pain as a disease process is considered the cause, the condition is often referred to as a pain syndrome - a well-defined collection of symptoms, signs and investigation results associated with pain mechanisms and pain perception as the primary complaint.
-The World Health Organization (WHO) International Classification of Diseases 11th Revision (ICD-11) uses the term Chronic Primary Pain to distinguish these conditions from pain associated with another diagnosis that they refer to as Chronic Secondary Pain (see below).
+The 11th revision of the World Health Organization (WHO) International Classification of Diseases (ICD-11) uses the term chronic primary pain to distinguish these conditions from pain associated with another diagnosis that the WHO refers to as chronic secondary pain (see below).

 Terminology

 Terminology is the word(s) that are used within classification, both to name the phenotype and within the definition of the phenotype.
-Examples of names for phenotypes associated with the bladder include interstitial cystitis, painful bladder syndrome or BPS.
-The EAU, the International Society for the study of BPS (known as ESSIC), the International Association for the Study of Pain (IASP) and several other groups have preferred the term BPS.
-In the pain syndromes, the role of the nervous system in generating the sensations is thought to be pivotal, but the term syndrome is also comprehensive and takes into account the emotional, cognitive, behavioural, sexual and functional consequences of the chronic pain.
+Examples of names for phenotypes associated with the bladder include interstitial cystitis, painful bladder syndrome or PBPS.
+The EAU, the International Society for the study of PBPS (known as ESSIC), the International Association for the Study of Pain (IASP) and several other groups have preferred the term PBPS.
+In the pain syndromes, the role of the nervous system in generating the sensations is thought to be pivotal, but the term syndrome is also comprehensive and considers the emotional, cognitive, behavioural, sexual and functional consequences of chronic pain.

-When defining the phenotype, the terminology used in that definition must also be clear and if necessary, defined.
+When defining the phenotype, the terminology used in that definition must also be clear and, if necessary, defined.
 One of the most important guiding principles is that spurious terminology should be avoided.
-Terms that end in “itis” should particularly be avoided, unless infection and or inflammation is proven and considered to be the cause of the pain [6].
-It must be appreciated that end-organ inflammation may be secondary and neurogenic in origin and not a primary cause of the pain.
+Particularly, terms that end in “itis” should be avoided unless infection and/or inflammation is proven and considered to be the cause of the pain [4].
+End-organ inflammation may be secondary and neurogenic in origin, and not a primary cause of the pain.

 Taxonomy